 The proposed program is designed to welcome students who have completed a Master of Science or postgraduate degree in nursing for TNL and a bachelor's degree in nursing for PMHNP.
-As the fifth largest major in our institution, our undergraduate program has set up simulation labs and clinical sites that will also serve the DNP program.
+As the fifth largest major at N.C.A&T, the undergraduate program has set up simulation labs and clinical sites that will also serve the DNP program.
 Nursing graduates will also serve as a consistent pipeline of well-prepared students.